tomvalorsa/python-course/session-4.md

 Pro tips

- - Save the template.html and Employees.csv from github into a folder on your desktop
+ - Save the template.html and Employees.csv from github resources folder named Session-4 Personable Greg into a folder on your desktop
  - Copy the code below and save it in a place where you can access the template.html and Employees.csv easily, build the code first to how it works then start to make required changes
  - Direct your output to a folder where things wont get too messy
  - Don't rush to code, break down the problem into manageable the steps on paper first